HousedHorse/3004-final/questions.md

 8. What is not a design goal?
     - A) Performance
-    - B) Supportibility
+    - B) Supportability
     - C) Cost
-    - D) Mainteance
+    - D) Maintenance

 9. What are the functions of the ball and socket in a component diagram?
     - A) The ball provides the service and the socket uses the service
     - B) The ball uses the service and the socket provides the service
-    - C) The ball stores the service and the socket intializes the service
+    - C) The ball stores the service and the socket initializes the service
     - D) The ball provides the service and the socket initializes the service
 ## Short Answer (Concepts)